RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-eluding-session-expirations-and-revocations.md

 ### Other Role Types -- EC2 Example

 Under the old behavior of Implicit SAR, terms we use to differentiate between Roles like an `EC2 Instance Role`, `Lambda Role`, `Federated Role`, or `MFA Role` did not matter.
 The result was the same.
-Given sufficient identity-based permissions, cases where we would expect a Role not to have been re-assumable, it would have been susceptible to single-role Role Juggling, and thus to the risk of being prolonged indefinitely by re-assumption rather than being time-limited as with normal temporary credentials.
+Given sufficient identity-based permissions, cases where we would expect a role to not have been re-assumable, would have been susceptible to single-role Role Juggling, and thus to the risk of access being extended indefinitely by re-assumption rather than being time-limited as with normal temporary credentials.

 I won't cover all Role types here, but as one more example, we can consider a Role used by an EC2 instance.
 The only principal that ever needs to assume an EC2 Instance Role is the EC2 service principal managed by AWS, and to allow this, EC2 Roles will have a trust policy like the following: